CyberInt/redux-reuse/README.md

 ## Thanks
-Big thanks to [ilyagelman](https://github.com/ilyagelman) for reviewing and acting as opponent, that helped a lot in preparing overview of existent approaches.
+Big thanks to [ilyagelman](https://github.com/ilyagelman) for reviewing and acting as opponent, which helped a lot in preparing the overview of existent approaches.